- By Rita Rubin

 Since 1998, though, Fillit has directed the Alzheimer’s Drug Discovery Foundation, which supports the search for effective treatments for the disease.

-“I’ve seen in my lifetime amazing progress,” Fillit said Tuesday at a press briefing to discuss some of the more promising research his organization is funding.
+“I’ve seen in my lifetime amazing progress,” Fillit said in Sept.
+2015 at in a press briefing to discuss some of the more promising research his organization is funding.
 “We have caught up… to understanding as much about the biological mechanisms of Alzheimer’s disease as we know about cancer and heart disease.”

 But although scientists have cured mice of Alzheimer’s hundreds of times, all the basic knowledge that they have accumulated has yet to translate into new treatments for patients, Fillit said.